MO-GRPO: Mitigating Reward Hacking of Group Relative Policy Optimization on Multi-Objective Problems

 First, we perform the En-Ja translation task in WMT datasets using Sarashina (\texttt{sarashina2.2-3b-instruct-v0.1}), Qwen (\texttt{Qwen2.5-3B-Instruct}) \cite{yang2025qwen3}, and Llama (\texttt{Llama-3.2-3B-Instruct}) \cite{grattafiori2024llama} as the base models.
 For the reward (objective) functions, we adopt (i) BLEURT~\citep{sellam-etal-2020-bleurt} and (ii) jReadability~\citep{hasebe2015introducing} to measure readability in Japanese.
 To evaluate the overall generation quality, we use LLM-as-a-Judge \cite{NEURIPS2023_91f18a12} with GPT-4o-mini (GPT-Eval) so that both the translation accuracy and readability are considered.

 Table~\ref{tab:wmt24-combined} shows that, compared to the base model score, GRPO achieved a high jReadability score but at the cost of degrading the BLEURT score.
 This result leads to the worst win rate score against the base model in three methods.
 In contrast, MO-GRPO almost successfully improved both metrics compared to the base model's score, achieving in BLEURT and jReadability scores, preventing overfitting to jReadability, and MO-GRPO also achieves the highest win rate score.
-For supplementary, Dr. GRPO also shows higher values for both metrics compared to the base model, but not as high as MO-GRPO with respect to GPT-Eval (Table~\ref{tab:gpt4mini_prompt}).\footnote{Dr. GRPO in this experiment is implemented using trl=0.16.1.
+For supplementary, Dr. GRPO also shows higher values for both metrics compared to the base model, but not as high as MO-GRPO with respect to GPT-Eval.\footnote{Dr. GRPO in this experiment is implemented using trl=0.16.1.
 This version of Dr. GRPO has no exclusions regarding sentence length normalization, only in the form of removing the standard deviation of the advantage function.}